roadrunner-server/docs/app-server/nginx-with-rr.md

 {% endcode %}

+{% hint style="warning" %}

+Consider using the direct version in production.
+The `latest` image tag might be used in development environments only.

+{% endhint %}

 ### RoadRunner configuration

 Create a `.rr.yaml` configuration file to specify how RoadRunner should interact with your PHP application